Gordon999/Pi-MP3_Player/README.md

 Note that my USB stick was called JUKEBOX but maybe called something like 0845-A56E or 31 GB Volume, there is no need to name / rename it.

+You can add images of the album covers in the album directories for displaying, name ending in .jpg MAX size 218 x 218 pixels.

 ## File structure Screenshot

 ![screenshot](tree.jpg)